Zoe-R27/Patterns/README.md

 #### Spring 2025

 ## About
-Within this project, we are generating giftcards and saving them to, in this case a CSV file.
+Within this project, we are generating giftcards and saving them to, in this case, a CSV file.
 The giftcards are generated by retrieving a saved sequence from another csv file that keeps track of the lastest card number generated.

 This project also showcases a few of the common design patterns including: